 |Insurance Required?||Private mortgage insurance, if putting less than 20% down||Mortgage insurance, including an upfront premium and a monthly premium|

 Conventional loans vs. VA loans

-VA loans are available for eligible service members, veterans, and their surviving spouses.
-This type of loan is made by private lenders and insured by the Department of Veterans Affairs.
+VA loans are available only to eligible service members, veterans, and their surviving spouses.
+This type of loan is made by private lenders and insured by Veterans Affairs.

 Compared to conventional mortgages, VA loans can be more affordable and easier to get for borrowers who qualify.
 The VA doesn’t have a minimum credit score requirement, and borrowers often don’t need to put any money down.
 VA loans also don’t require mortgage insurance, unlike FHA loans and some conventional loans, though borrowers must pay a one-time VA funding fee.

 |Conventional Loan||VA Loan|